Things To Consider When Buying A Garden Room

 Time and Cost:

 How much does a garden home cost and how long does it take?
-Well, that really depends on many of the above factors, but if you’re after an 8’ x 8’ off the shelf garden home, you’re looking from around £8,000 – £11,000 and they take on average 2 – 4 weeks to finish installing.
-Bespoke is a higher price point and generally needs 12 weeks depending on how complex the build is.
+Well, that really depends on many of the above factors, but if you’re after an 8’ x 8’garden room, you’re looking from around £8,000 – £11,000+.
+Bespoke garden rooms can be varied in time, but you can always get in touch with our staff if you need to plan ahead.
 Kits are usually around £5,000 – £8,000 and it is generally recommended to budget £1,000 for extras such as electricity and heating.

 So, those are the things you need to think about when building your dream garden home.
 Whether it be a home office or a yoga studio, by thinking through some of the decisions, you will be in a better position to achieve what you want with much less fuss.
 If you are still unsure of all the options available to you or want to get started on your garden home, get in touch with one of our expert team members who with be happy to answer any questions.